 Optional DFDL Features

 The following table lists the features of the DFDL language that are considered optional for DFDL processor implementations.
+This list admits very small subsets of the full DFDL specification.
+For example, a binary-only subset without any expressions or variables is specifically allowed.